Tyler Linderbaum: Professional career

-Linderbaum was drafted by the Baltimore Ravens in the first round 25th with the overall pick after a trade with the Arizona Cardinals to get the draft pick in the 2022 NFL Draft.
+Linderbaum was selected by the Baltimore Ravens in the first round with the 25th overall pick after a trade with the Arizona Cardinals to get the draft pick in the 2022 NFL draft.
 Linderbaum started all 17 regular season games and one playoff game for the Ravens in his rookie season.
 He earned a spot on the PFWA All-Rookie Team.
+He started 14 games in his second season and was named to his first career Pro Bowl towards the end of the season.

+On April 30, 2025, the Ravens opted not to exercise the fifth-year option on Linderbaum's contract, citing financial reasons.